wimblerobotics/Sigyn/Documentation/Articles/SigynSafetySystemOverview_Dec2025.md

 1. Overcurrent

    If the motors are commanded to move and something restricts the wheels from turning, the windings look like short circuits to the power supply, and a huge amount of current can surge into the motors.
 This can literally cause the wires to melt into pools of copper in a short period of time.
-My normal operation is specifically configured so that the robot should never enter a stall condition.
-If that current surge is detected, the motor controller will get signaled to emergency stop very quickly before I have to buy a very expensive replacement motor.
+My software is specifically configured so that the robot should never enter a stall condition.
+If that current surge is detected, though, the motor controller will get signaled to emergency stop very quickly before I have to buy a very expensive replacement motor.

 1. Runaway